brossdev/dev-portfolio-site/content/posts/2020-10-05—Connect-your-Ipad-Pro-to-a-Digital-Ocean-Droplet-With-Blink.md

 2. Local servers - There are some apps that emulate ways around this - playjs, pythonista , however right not in my experience its just not possible to run a react app on a local webpack server or run a simple nodejs server for local development.
 3. Linting and code formatting- one of the first things i do on any JavaScript project is install Eslint and prettier, there are some great code editors on the ipad, by at the time of writing I don’t know of any that let you lint and format your code on save the way vs code does.

-## Alternatives - Cloud Based IDE

-Cloud based IDE’s are extremely powerful tools for a developer, rather than rely on having a powerful machine which can run vs code with your many plugins, you can create customised editors which run on a remote server connected via the browser, powerful but at the time of writing using cloud 9 or visual studio online through the ipad browser is not a great experience.

 ## Getting Started

-That brought me to using a cloud hosted VPS as my best solution.
  Although this workflow may not be for everyone the purpose of this guide is to document how I use my ipad for developing Front and Backend JavaScript applications, so lets get started.

 First if you will need to sign up for a digital ocean account if you don't already have one , it's free to sign up and you can use your google or github account. providing you choose a low tier droplet it shouldn't cost you in more than a few pounds per month to host the environment .